Bushwalking Trails

 Balgas begin to dominate as the trail passes between granite outcrops.
 You are now at the highest part of the trail.
 There is a seat where you can rest awhile and take in the views of the valley below.

 Begin your decent down a gentle slope.
 The track zig zags for a short distance down a steeper part of the valley side and moves back into the jarrah forest.
 From here, it is a short distance back to the upper carpark.
+Island Pool is also a great spot for walking, picnicking, swimming and paddling.

 Facilities available: car parking, toilet facilities at the start/finish of walk trail loop.
 Picnic tables available across from the trailhead at Island Pool day use area.